 Elk Rut in PA: 800-pound bull elks Bugling!

 By Ed Wetschler

 Sex.
 Anger.
 Confrontation.
-I’ve seen it all, and I’m not talking Russell Crowe; the real alpha males on this planet are bull elk during mating season, aka the rut.
+I’ve seen it all, and I’m not talking Russell Crowe; the real alpha males on this planet are bull elk during mating season, aka the elk rut in PA.

 It’s a six-week frenzy of moonlight and love songs never out of date, hearts full of passion, jealousy and hate.

 And fear: The first time I heard a bull elk bugling, I was hiking in north-central Pennsylvania when a sudden shriek made my heart thump.
 Fifteen yards away, an 800-pound bull with superhero muscles and sky-high antlers was glaring at me.